engineer-work/Join-Company/college/pain-during-college.md

+# ChatGPT, Gemini AI help me to find the truth

+> I believed college professor , principle are really help for education. but are selfish.
+I not saying wrong them, since, I am also selfish.
+I too think to secure myself.
+I should predict this before 2012. so my 2012 to 2026 years are Wasted.
+>

 # GOBAL KRISHNAN V, BORN 18-06-1995
 ### ELECTRONICS AND COMMUNICATION ENGINEER
 ### ANALYSIS AND EVALUATE THE GRADES

 - (important statement) But, Anna University Affiliated (T.J.S Engineering College) said to buy the Final year project only from outside 'Project Center'.
 I not done that.
 Otherwise they said 'fail in exam'.  so given money to buy the Final year project
 -  08 - EC2451 - PROJECT WORK - APR 2016 - is not my work - they forced to buy from project center.
--  Unwanted paid money for college, Books & Doc are Totally waste, Since - [No] Knowledge gain. - Money Wasted - Time Wasted - Even if you have talent, you fail due to politics and rich people.
+-  Unwanted paid money for college, Books & Doc are Totally waste, Since - [No] Knowledge gain. - Money Wasted - Time Wasted - Even if you have talent, you fail due to some unknown people. or society poilitcal issue.
 ---

 # Problem 1 :